esheldon/wq/README.md

 The only queue currently supported is a very simple matching queue with priorities.
 This is very simple: jobs are put in the queue in order they arrive.
-Each time the queue is refreshed, the first one that can run will run.
+Each time the queue is refreshed, the first one that can run will run, with higher priority jobs checked first.
 It would be easy to convert this to first-in-first-out by only allowing the oldest job in the queue to run; this is a TODO.
 Also, another queue could be plugged in easily.